 We expect our volunteers to commit to a Sunday to Friday work schedule from 7:30 AM to 8:00 PM with a mandatory training session on Sunday evening and Big Table meetings at 6:30 PM on Monday and Thursday night.
 The training session begins at 4 pm CST Sunday in San Antonio.
-The first working day will be Monday.
+The first working day will be Monday in Dilley.
 Please plan to depart from Dilley on Saturday, as we will work through Friday evening at 8 PM CST.

-DPBP is only able to uphold its promise to provide legal counsel with the help of volunteers who are flexible and willing to step outside their comfort zone.
+Proyecto Dilley is only able to uphold its promise to provide legal counsel with the help of volunteers who are flexible and willing to step outside their comfort zone.
 Volunteers need to be dedicated to working long and difficult hours (12-15-hour days, full of physically and emotionally exhausting work).
 During the week, volunteers will report to On-the-Ground staff, taking on a variety of tasks, some of which are listed above.
 Prospective volunteers should note that things on the ground can change rapidly and take on different types of works.
-The Dilley volunteer experience is life changing and you will be working as an integral part of supporting the On-the-Ground team.
+The Proyecto Dilley volunteer experience is life changing and you will be working as an integral part of supporting the On-the-Ground team.